netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 v5.5.0
 ```

 Please raise [a GitHub issue](https://github.com/netfoundry/python-netfoundry/issues) if you have trouble with installation.
-Let us know your OS and OS version and what went wrong.
+Let us know your OS version and what went wrong.

 ## Docker